-Other places to check out are the Old Absinthe House, Jean Lafitte’s Blacksmith Shop, Desire Oyster Bar, and the Royal Sonesta Hotel.
+Other famous sights on Bourbon Street are the Mardi Gras Museum at Arnaud’s, Musical Legends Park, The Chris Owens Club, Old Absinthe House, Jean Lafitte’s Blacksmith Shop, Desire Oyster Bar, and the Royal Sonesta Hotel.

 While we’re on the subject, Bourbon Street contains some of the best hotels in New Orleans.
 Like everything else in the city, New Orleans hotels have their own distinctive style.
 Whether you prefer luxury hotels or boutique hotels, the options here are sure to keep you immersed in your surroundings.

-Stay in Bourbon Street if You want to see some of the live music the city is famous for; Nightlife is a priority on your trip to New Orleans; You want to learn about a New Orleans Icon; You want to indulge in traditional Cajun cuisine; You want to stay in one of the best hotels in New Orleans; You are visiting for Mardi Gras.🔍FIND BEST HOTELS IN BOURBON STREET
+Stay in Bourbon Street if Nightlife is a priority on your trip to New Orleans; You want to indulge in traditional Cajun cuisine; You are visiting for Mardi Gras.

-3. Downtown/CBD, where to stay in New Orleans for business
+3. Downtown / CBD, where to stay in New Orleans for every type of traveler

 The Central Business District is located immediately to the south of the French Quarter, with the two separated by Canal Street.
 As the name may suggest, this is the part of the city that operates a little more normally, with countless businesses and corporations located here.

-The Central Business District doesn’t just have to be a place for those travelling for work though.
-For starters, in its southern end is the Warehouse District.
+The Central Business District doesn’t just have to be a place for those traveling for work though.
+For starters, in its southern end is the Warehouse / Arts District.
 Historically, this was the part of the city that was dedicated to warehousing and manufacturing.